lsds/KungFu/README.md

 ### (Optional) NVIDIA NCCL Support

-KungFu can use NCCL to accelerate GPU-GPU communication.
+KungFu can use [NCCL](https://developer.nvidia.com/nccl) to leverage GPU-GPU direct communication.

 ```bash
 # uncomment to use your own NCCL